TIBCOSoftware/snappydata/docs/security/specify_encrypt_passwords_conf_client.md

 # Specifying Encrypted Passwords in Conf Files or in Client Connections

-<ent>This feature is available only in the Enterprise version of SnappyData, which is now TIBCO ComputeDB Enterprise Edition </br></ent>
+<ent>This feature is available only in the Enterprise version of SnappyData </br></ent>

-SnappyData allows you to specify encrypted passwords, if you do not want to specify plain text passwords, in conf files or in JDBC/ODBC client connections URLs, while launching the TIBCO ComputeDB cluster in a secure mode.
+SnappyData allows you to specify encrypted passwords, if you do not want to specify plain text passwords, in conf files or in JDBC/ODBC client connections URLs, while launching the SnappyData cluster in a secure mode.
 SnappyData provides an utility script called **snappy-encrypt-password.sh** to generate encrypted passwords of system users who launch the cluster.
 This script is located under **sbin** directory of SnappyData product installation.

 You can generate encrypted passwords before starting the SnappyData cluster and use it in **conf** files of the SnappyData servers, locators and leads.